Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/binding-types.md

 # Binding types

-Bindings have a **type** which can be **simple** or **composite**.
+You can configure how bindings map to actions with binding types.
+The following binding types are available:

-A simple binding is where a single control maps directly to an action.
-For example, a gamepad stick to a "move" action, or a gamepad button to a "jump" action.
+- **Simple**: A single control maps directly to an action.
+For example, a gamepad stick to a `Move` action, or a gamepad button to a `Jump` action.

-Composite bindings allow you to construct a binding from multiple simple bindings.
+- **Composite**: Construct a binding from multiple simple bindings.

 When you [add a binding](add-duplicate-delete-binding.md) you must select the appropriate binding type for your action.